syngenta/acai-docs/alc/docs/node/apigateway/request.md

 #### `request.body`

 ???+ tip
     This is the safest way to get the body of the request.
-It will use the headers to determine the data type using `content-type` header and convert it; if the data can't be converted for whatever reason it will catch the error and return the raw body provided.
+It will use the `content-type` header to determine the data sent and convert it; if the data can't be converted for whatever reason it will catch the error and return the raw body provided unconverted.

 ```js